 Jefferson also attacked the king for offering the enslaved freedom if they rose up against the colonists on his behalf.
 In subsequent drafts, this proclamation was altered to simply state that the king “has excited domestic Insurrections against us.”

-The Declaration Of Independence: Signing And Legacy
+Signing The Declaration And Its Legacy In American History

 On July 4, Congress officially adopted the Declaration of Independence.
 As the delegates signed the document, Benjamin Franklin quipped, “We must, indeed, all hang together, or most assuredly we shall all hang separately.”